Jayfiul/softDev/10_flask-jinja/README.md

 time spent: 20 mins

 Disco:
-You cannot just put template filename into url.
+- You cannot just put template filename into url.

-render_template renders the template with arguments specified, and has variables within the html
+- render_template renders the template with arguments specified, and has variables within the html

-Variables in html in {{ }}
+- Variables in html in {{ }}

-Python code is in {% %}
+- Python code is in {% %}

+app.py Questions:
 - Q0: The code cannoy run without the render_template
 - Q1: Yes, you just add the extension /my_fois_template
 - Q2: The first argument is the name of the template you want to access.